artsus4/hakchi2-wiki/Modifications-and-modules-guide.md

       fi
     done

 That's it!
-NES Mini will ask for password now during boot.
-I'll bundle this mod with hakchi v2.17, so you can check and edit it on your own.
+NES Mini will ask for password during boot now.
+I'll bundle this mod with hakchi v2.17 too.